SUDOTerbinos/telegram-music-bot/README.md

 # Telegram Music Bot

-This is a simple Telegram bot that can search for and download music using the Deezer API.
+This is a simple Telegram bot that can search for and download music using Jamendo, Deezer (via Deemix), and a YouTube fallback (yt-dlp).

 ## Setup